CHANGING TERTIARY DANCE EDUCATION: THE BACHELOR'S PROGRAMME IN DANCE PEDAGOGY AT STOCKHOLM UNIVERSITY OF THE ARTS, 2020 - 2023

 A paradigm shift in the field of dance pedagogy.

-The change project has met several challenges along the way.
-To name a few: Our department's leadership changed five times during the project period, and the project group's constitution changed more than three times with different directives for the aim and scope of the project depending on the leadership.
-Resources in terms of time given to staff for taking part in the change project, decision-making mandate and budget have also been scarce.
-Despite these issues, we have managed to continue with the change project and create a new curriculum.
-The future will tell if and how our ambitions will be realized.
+We met several challenges along the way, which highlighted the ‘wicked nature’ (Koh et al., 2015) of the project.
+To name just a few obstacles we encountered: our department's management changed five times during the project period, and the project group's constitution changed more than three times, with different directives for the aim and scope of the project depending on the leadership of the management at the time.
+Resources in terms of time given to staff for taking part in the change project, decision-making mandate, and budget were also scarce.
+Despite these issues, we managed to continue with the change project and created a new curriculum.
+As I write these lines, the implementation of the change project's aims is still underway.
+I credit my colleagues for doing the work of imagining new futures for dance education and making needed changes in practice.

-Overview of change process illustrating phases of the project, research output, leadership and project group changes through the years.
+Overview of change process with phases, research output, leadership, and project groups.

 AN OVERVIEW OF THE CHANGE PROCESS

-As part of the larger learning community of staff working to implement the change project into practice, teachers Camilla Reppen, Stina O'Connell and Madelaine Daneberg enrolled in the open course A/R/Tography in Theory and Practice in Higher Education, developed and led by Professor Tone Pernille Østern.
-As part of the process of becoming A/R/Tographic, Camilla, Stina, Madelaine and Tone researched and authored an article about developing higher dance education through an A/R/Tographic approach.
-See link to the article through the illustration below to the right.
-We also presented our work of becoming A/R/Tographic at the Nordic Forum for Dance Research Conference in Oslo, April 2024.
+As part of the larger learning community of staff working to implement the change project into practice, teachers Camilla Reppen, Stina O'Connell and Madelaine Daneberg enrolled in the open course A/r/tography in Theory and Practice in Higher Education, developed and led by Tone Pernille Østern.
+As part of the process of becoming a/r/tographic, Camilla, Stina, Madelaine and Tone researched and authored an article (Østern, Reppen, O'Connell, & Daneberg, 2025) about developing higher dance education through an a/r/tographic approach.
+We also presented our work of becoming a/r/tographic at the Nordic Forum for Dance Research Conference in Oslo, April 2024.

-See link to Stina's exposition here and Tone's exposition here, from becoming A/R/Tographic.
+See link to Stina's exposition here and Tone's exposition here, both emerging from becoming a/r/tographic as a staff–student and as the course leader, respectively, of the course A/r/tography in Theory and Practice in Higher Education.

 DESIGN PRINCIPLES FOR THE NEW BA IN DANCE PEDAGOGY